 Hyper-V Virtual Switch also provides support for VLAN trunk mode.
-Trunk mode provides network services for a Virtual Machine with the ability to see traffic from multiple VLANs, in other words the virtual switch port receives traffic from all VLANs that you configure in an allowed VLAN list.
-You can also configure a switch port that is connected to a VM, but is not bound to the underlying NIC for trunk mode.
+Trunk mode provides network services for a Virtual Machine with the ability to see traffic from multiple VLANs, in other words, the virtual switch port receives traffic from all VLANs that you configure in an allowed VLAN list.
+You can also configure a switch port that is connected to a VM but is not bound to the underlying NIC for trunk mode.

-Configuring VLAN trunk mode for a (vmNIC) is not supported from Hyper-V Manager console; only a single VLAN can be configured as shown above.
+Configuring VLAN trunk mode for a (vmNIC) is not supported from the Hyper-V Manager console; only a single VLAN can be configured as shown above.

 How to do it?

 With PowerShell, of course!

 Set-VMNetworkAdapterVlan –VMName Demo –Trunk –AllowedVlanIdList 100-150 –NativeVlanId 20